ddsky/spoonacular-api-clients/go/docs/IngredientsApi.md

 package main

 import (
 	"context"
 	"fmt"
 	"os"
-    openapiclient "./openapi"
+	openapiclient "github.com/ddsky/spoonacular-api-clients/tree/main/go/"
 )

 func main() {
 	query := "burger" // string | The (natural language) search query. (optional) addChildren := true // bool | Whether to add children of found foods. (optional) minProteinPercent := float32(10) // float32 | The minimum percentage of protein the food must have (between 0 and 100). (optional) maxProteinPercent := float32(90) // float32 | The maximum percentage of protein the food can have (between 0 and 100). (optional)
 	minFatPercent := float32(10) // float32 | The minimum percentage of fat the food must have (between 0 and 100). (optional)
 	maxFatPercent := float32(90) // float32 | The maximum percentage of fat the food can have (between 0 and 100). (optional)
 	minCarbsPercent := float32(10) // float32 | The minimum percentage of carbs the food must have (between 0 and 100). (optional)
 	maxCarbsPercent := float32(90) // float32 | The maximum percentage of carbs the food can have (between 0 and 100). (optional)
 	metaInformation := false // bool | Whether to return more meta information about the ingredients. (optional) intolerances := "egg" // string | A comma-separated list of intolerances.
 All recipes returned must not contain ingredients that are not suitable for people with the intolerances entered.
 See a full list of supported intolerances. (optional) sort := "calories" // string | The strategy to sort recipes by.
 See a full list of supported sorting options. (optional) sortDirection := "asc" // string | The direction in which to sort.
 Must be either 'asc' (ascending) or 'desc' (descending). (optional) offset := int32(56) // int32 | The number of results to skip (between 0 and 900). (optional) number := int32(10) // int32 | The maximum number of items to return (between 1 and 100).
 Defaults to 10. (optional) (default to 10) language := "en" // string | The language of the input.
 Either 'en' or 'de'. (optional)

 	configuration := openapiclient.NewConfiguration()
 	apiClient := openapiclient.NewAPIClient(configuration)
-    resp, r, err := apiClient.IngredientsApi.IngredientSearch(context.Background()).Query(query).AddChildren(addChildren).MinProteinPercent(minProteinPercent).MaxProteinPercent(maxProteinPercent).MinFatPercent(minFatPercent).MaxFatPercent(maxFatPercent).MinCarbsPercent(minCarbsPercent).MaxCarbsPercent(maxCarbsPercent).MetaInformation(metaInformation).Intolerances(intolerances).Sort(sort).SortDirection(sortDirection).Offset(offset).Number(number).Language(language).Execute()
+	resp, r, err := apiClient.IngredientsAPI.IngredientSearch(context.Background()).Query(query).AddChildren(addChildren).MinProteinPercent(minProteinPercent).MaxProteinPercent(maxProteinPercent).MinFatPercent(minFatPercent).MaxFatPercent(maxFatPercent).MinCarbsPercent(minCarbsPercent).MaxCarbsPercent(maxCarbsPercent).MetaInformation(metaInformation).Intolerances(intolerances).Sort(sort).SortDirection(sortDirection).Offset(offset).Number(number).Language(language).Execute()
 	if err != nil {
-        fmt.Fprintf(os.Stderr, "Error when calling `IngredientsApi.IngredientSearch``: %v\n", err)
+		fmt.Fprintf(os.Stderr, "Error when calling `IngredientsAPI.IngredientSearch``: %v\n", err)
 		fmt.Fprintf(os.Stderr, "Full HTTP response: %v\n", r)
 	}
 	// response from `IngredientSearch`: IngredientSearch200Response
-    fmt.Fprintf(os.Stdout, "Response from `IngredientsApi.IngredientSearch`: %v\n", resp)
+	fmt.Fprintf(os.Stdout, "Response from `IngredientsAPI.IngredientSearch`: %v\n", resp)
 }
 ```